uPortal-Project/uPortal-web-components/@uportal/esco-content-menu/README.md

 - `favorites-portlet-card-size`: type: possible value `auto|large|medium|small|smaller`, default: `auto`, define the size of portlet-cards component into `favorite-content` component part,
 - `grid-portlet-card-size`: type: possible value `auto|large|medium|small|smaller`, default: `auto`, define the size of `portlet-cards` component into `grid-content` component part,
 - `hide-action-mode: type`: possible value `auto|always|never`, default: `auto`, define if we should show the actions, `auto` don't show on `small` breakpoint,
-- `user-org-id-attribute-name`: type: `String`, default: `'ESCOSIRENCourant'`, the attribute to use to obtain the id of the organization to retrieve from the organization's api
+- `user-org-id-attribute-name`: type: `String`, default: `'ESCOSIRENCourant[0]'`, the attribute object path to obtain the id of the organization to retrieve from the organization's api
-- `user-all-orgs-id-attribute-name`: type: `String`, default: `'ESCOSIREN`, the attribute to use to obtain all ids of the organizations linked to the user and to retrieve from the organization's api
+- `user-all-orgs-id-attribute-name`: type: `String`, default: `'ESCOSIREN`, the attribute object path to obtain all ids of the organizations linked to the user and to retrieve from the organization's api
-- `org-logo-url-attribute-name`: type: `String`, default: `'ESCOStructureLogo'`, the attribute to use to obtain the organization Picture from organization details obtained from the organization's api.
+- `org-logo-url-attribute-name`: type: `String`, default: `'otherAttributes.ESCOStructureLogo[0]'`, the attribute object path to obtain the organization Picture from organization details obtained from the organization's api.

 ### The content menu